omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - create a calendar dropdown for scheduling workouts
         - when you try and schedule a workout again you should have the dates highlighted that it is already scheduled
         - and have a line detailing that highlighted dates have already been scheduled
+- move "last completed" on instancedetail page to next to the title like so:
+        Workout 287 - Last Completed: Date
+        - Grey the text for last completed out and make it smaller than workout number.